yamcs/yamcs/docs/server-manual/security/authmodules/remote-user.rst

 Remote User AuthModule
 ======================

 This AuthModule supports the login of users based on a provided HTTP header containing the username.
-Currently, it can only be used for API requests, and not for accessing the Yamcs web interface.
+Currently, it can only be used for API requests, and not for accessing the Yamcs UI.

 .. warning::
     When using this module you must protect Yamcs against spoofing attacks.